Stimulated-Raman-scattering amplification of attosecond XUV pulses with pulse-train pumps and application to local in-depth plasma-density measurement: Results and discussion

-We further investigate the saturation of the relative energy gain by varying the initial electron temperature, which affects the strength of Landau damping, as well as using a seed pulse with $a_1=a_0=0.2$, to study whether electron-wave breaking may be causing the saturation.
-When the electron temperature is varied between $T_{\ee}=50{\rm\,eV}$ and $500{\rm\,eV}$, the spontaneous RS is somewhat damped.
-However, the desired stimulated RS is more strongly reduced at higher temperatures.
-Interestingly, however, including collisions (investigated at temperatures $T_{\ee}=50{\rm\,eV}$, $100{\rm\,eV}$ and $300{\rm\,eV}$) noticeably reduces spontaneous RS, more strongly than the reduction of the desired stimulated scattering, indicating that collisional damping has a larger effect than Landau damping on the spontaneous RS.
+We continue by investigating the saturation of the relative energy gain by varying the initial electron temperature, which affects the strength of Landau damping, as well as using a seed pulse with $a_1=a_0=0.2$, to study whether electron-wave breaking may be causing the saturation.
+These simulations were performed with significantly higher resolution in order to accurately resolve the spontaneous RS, as discussed in Sec.~\ref{sec:sim}; corresponding results are shown in fig.~\ref{fig:Temp-scan}.
+When the electron temperature is varied between $T_{\ee}=50{\rm\,eV}$ and $T_{\ee}=500{\rm\,eV}$, there is no clear trend in the strength of the spontaneous RS in the collisionless cases, while the desired stimulated RS is reduced at higher temperatures.
+Interestingly, including collisions reduces the spontaneous RS somewhat while at the same time only impacting the stimulated energy gain by ${\lesssim}10{\,\%}$.
+However, in foil targets the higher ion charge at solid density may result in more significant collisional effects~\cite{ElectronPaper2020,IonPaper2020}.
+The effect of collisions decreases with temperature, both in stimulated RS and in spontaneous RS.
+At $T_{\ee}=500{\rm\,eV}$, the spontaneous RS is even slightly higher with collisions than without; this is within the noise margin of the PIC simulations.